Skip to content

 1. Understanding the Tool Architecture

-At the core of EvoAgentX's tool ecosystem is the Tool base class, which provides a standardized interface for all tools.
+At the core of EvoAgentX's tool ecosystem are the Tool base class and the Toolkit system, which provide a standardized interface for all tools.

-• get_tool_schemas(): Returns OpenAI-compatible function schemas for the tool
+• get_tool_schemas(): Returns OpenAI-compatible schemas for all tools

 Key Concepts